Folaomoyeni/Computer-Vision-Rock-Paper-Scissors/README.md

 I am still trying to get my head around GitHub though...

+I've trained the machine, removing and adding images - though I am tempted to continue over time just to increase the accuracy as scissors is difficult.
+I considered also changing the hand symbols or using the actual items to add interaction with the environment.

 # Milestone 2

+Before continuing with the milestone, I had the opportunity to listen to a presentation explaining the links between biological networks and artificial networks.
+Next, I set up the environment by getting familiar with the terminal and downloaded the relevant libraries.
+It was a battle trying to do it on windows but much more straight forward on the mac.
+I question wether it's because i have a mentality that it would be easier on iOS(?).

 # Milestone 3
 # Milestone 4
 # Conclusions